madhursharmaDTU/BTech-project-2022-2023/README.md

-# DATS6103-project3
+# B.Tech Project 2022-2023
-## This is a data mining project about world tourism analysis.
+## This is a data analysis project about world tourism analysis.

 The international travel & tourism sector is growring at a fast pace.
-The World Travel and Tourism Council (WTTC) report found that the travel & tourism industry generated 10.4 percent of all global economic growth.
-Tourism is not only a kind of leisure, it is also essential in a country's economy.
-In this analysis, I investigate the dynamic trend of evolvement in tourism sector and find the top tourist-sending countries and the countries that are most attractive to international tourists.
+The World Travel and Tourism Council report found that the travel & tourism industry generated 10.4 percent of all global economic growth.
+Tourism along with leisure, is also essential in a country's economy.
+In this analysis, we investigate the dynamic trend of evolvement in tourism sector and find the top tourist-sending countries and the countries that are most attractive to international tourists.

 ### Language
 python